patternfly-java/patternfly-java/README.md

 </module>
 ```

-The best way to see how PatternFly Java is used is to take a look at the [showcase](https://patternfly-java.github.io/) and its [code](showcase/common/src/main/java/org/patternfly/showcase/Showcase.java).
+## Dependencies

+PatternFly Java has no external JavaScript dependencies.
+Everything necessary is included in the code base for both GWT and J2CL.
+However, Patternfly Java does **not** come with stylesheets.
+You are expected to include or bundle the necessary stylesheets yourself.
+Take a look at the PatternFly [getting started guide](https://www.patternfly.org/get-started/develop#htmlcss) for more information.

+You can also take a look at the code of the showcase for [GWT](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/gwt) and [J2CL](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/j2cl) to see how to setup and use PatternFly Java.

 # Modules